opendocsg/slw-judgments-backfill/2017_SGHC_318/report.md

 **Principles applicable to summary judgment**

 37     The principles applicable to summary judgment under O 14 r 1 of the Rules are well established and can be dealt with briefly.
 In order to obtain summary judgment, a plaintiff must first establish a _prima facie_ case for judgment.
-Once this has been done, the burden as such shifts to the defendant who, in order to obtain leave to defend, must establish a fair or reasonable probability that he has a real or _bona fide_ defence in order to resist summary judgment (see _Singapore Civil Procedure 2017_ vol 1 (Foo Chee Hock JC gen ed) (Sweet & Maxwell, 2017) (“ _SCP_ ”) at para 14/4/5 and also _M2B World Asia Pacific Pte Ltd v Matsumura Akihiko_ [2015] 1 SLR 325 at [17]).
+Once this has been done, the burden as such shifts to the defendant who, in order to obtain leave to defend, must establish a fair or reasonable probability that he has a real or _bona fide_ defence in order to resist summary judgment (see _Singapore Civil Procedure 2017_ vol 1 (Foo Chee Hock JC gen ed) (Sweet & Maxwell, 2017) (“ _SCP_ ”) at para 14/4/5 and also _M2B World Asia Pacific Pte Ltd v Matsumura Akihiko_ <span class="citation">[2015] 1 SLR 325</span> at [17]).
 Under O 14 r 3 of the Rules, the defendant may also obtain leave to defend by establishing “that there is an issue or question in dispute which ought to be tried” or “that there ought for some other reason to be a trial”.

 38     Even where there is a conflict in the affidavit evidence, a judge is not bound to uncritically accept as raising a dispute of fact every statement in an affidavit however equivocal, lacking in precision or inherently improbable ( _SCP_ at para 14/4/2, citing the remarks of Lord Diplock in _Eng Mee Yong v Letchumanan_ [1979] 2 MLJ 212). _SCP_ rightly goes on to state at para 14/4/2 that the judge will need to exercise discretion so as to determine whether the statements have sufficient _prima facie_ plausibility to merit further investigation as to their truth.
 Similar comments are made by Jeffrey Pinsler SC in _Singapore Court Practice 2017_ vol 1 (Jeffrey Pinsler gen ed) (LexisNexis, 2017) at para 14/3/1 where, for example, it is said that the sworn evidence of the defendant will not be accepted if it is inconsistent with contemporaneous documents or is inherently implausible or contrary to other compelling evidence.